Kozea/Radicale/pages/user_documentation.rst

 KOrganizer
 ~~~~~~~~~~

-(tested with 4.8.3, you need one running on Akonadi for Cal/CarDav support. )
+*Tested with 4.8.3, you need one running on Akonadi for Cal/CarDav support.*

 The procedure below can also be done trough the sidebar "Calendar Manager".
 But to ensure it works for everyone this examples uses the menu-bar.